+Why Did Salman Khan Cancel His Wedding 5 Days Before The Big Day?
 Aishwarya Rai To Be Blamed?
-Why Did Salman Khan Cancel His Wedding 5 Days Before The Big Day?

 Salman On The Work Front

-On the work front, Salman Khan will be next seen in Dabangg 3, which is slated to hit the theatres on December 20, 2019.
+On the work front, Salman Khan will next be seen in Dabangg 3, which is slated to hit the theatres on December 20, 2019.

-On the personal front, Salman is still considered as the the most eligible bachelor of B-town.
+On the personal front, Salman is still considered the most eligible bachelor in B-town.